ashitasai/portfolio/dataviz2.md

 **Note:** The final year is 2018 - It got cut off the chart due to some limitations in the RAWGraphs tool.

 ### Few thoughts
-For my third data visualization, I chose to use an area graph to share a focused story than the beeswarm plot.
+For my third data visualization, I chose to use an area graph to share a more focused story than the beeswarm plot.
 I believe the area graph  in combination with the color choices effectively conveys two key points:
 - Bottom 15 countries with the highest debts
 - The changes in general government debt over time by country